 Get a Massage

 You can also get a massage in person if you can – it can be an excellent relief for pregnancy back pain.
 Look for massage therapists that are experienced with treating pregnant women – it’ll be the safest option.
-You can also ask your partner or friend for a massage or get a foam roller to loosen your legs – but remember to be careful.
+Make sure you check out these coupons for better deals!
+You can even ask your partner or friend for a massage or get a foam roller to loosen your legs – but remember to be careful.

 If a massage therapist is not your option, try looking for a chiropractor in the area.
 They use a range of techniques to relieve back pain, and if you find someone experienced in treating pregnant patients, you won’t be disappointed.
 They can also give you advice on the best exercises for your state, which will be very helpful, as well.